Skip to main content

 The 2013 Drug Quality and Security Act was a direct response to a public health crisis, strengthening FDA oversight of large-scale compounding operations.

-This legislative action underscores a central principle ∞ as the scale of production moves from an individual patient prescription to bulk manufacturing, the level of regulatory scrutiny intensifies to match the potential for widespread impact.
+This legislative action underscores a central principle ∞ as the scale of production moves from an individual patient prescription to bulk manufacturing, the level of regulatory scrutiny intensifies to match the potential for widespread public health impact.

 What Does FDA Approval Actually Mean?